 The school may charge parents for the cost of replacing items broken, damaged or lost due to their child’s behaviour.
 Parents will not be taken to court for failure to pay such costs.

+School dinners: Nursery are charged £1.80 and KS2 are charged £2.20 if they are not entitled to free school meals.

 Remissions